sepich/alb-logs-shipper/README.md

 Usage of /alb-logs-shipper:
   -bucket-name string
-        Name of the S3 bucket with ALB logs (required) -label value
+        Name of the S3 bucket with ALB logs (required) -format string
+        Format to parse and ship log lines as (logfmt, json, raw) (default "raw") -label value
         Label to add to Loki stream, can be specified multiple times (key=value) -log-level string